pblaney/mgp1000/README.md

 * Git
 * GNU Utilities
 * Java 8 (or later)
-* Singularity (validated on v3.1, v3.5.2, other versions will be tested)
+* Singularity (validated on v3.1, v3.5.2, v3.7.1 other versions will be tested)

 ## Installing Git LFS
 In an effort to containerize the pipeline further, all the necessary reference files and Singularity container images are stored in the GitHub repository using their complementary [Large File Storage (LFS)](https://git-lfs.github.com) extension.
 This requires a simple installation of the binary executible file at a location on your `$PATH`.
 The extension pairs seemlessly with Git to download all files while cloning the repository.
+**NOTE: Many HPC environments may already have this dependency installed, if so this section can be skipped.**
 ```
-# Example of installation of Linux AMD64 binary executible git-lfs file, (other binary files: https://github.com/git-lfs/git-lfs/releases)
+# Example of installation of Linux AMD64 binary executible git-lfs file, other binary files available here: https://github.com/git-lfs/git-lfs/releases
 cd $HOME/bin

 wget https://github.com/git-lfs/git-lfs/releases/download/v2.11.0/git-lfs-linux-amd64-v2.11.0.tar.gz && \